Drive Exceptional Care and Manage the Business of Health Care

 Yes, you can complete the online Nursing Leadership program on a part-time schedule.
 As a result, it’s easier to meet your work and family commitments while completing courses online.
 To review additional curriculum details, visit the courses page.

-Utica College’s online Nursing Leadership program is CCNE accredited.
-UC is also regionally accredited by the Middle States Commission on Higher Education.
+Utica University’s (formerly Utica College) online Nursing Leadership program is CCNE accredited.
+Utica is also regionally accredited by the Middle States Commission on Higher Education.
 This accreditation means that you will engage in a rigorously evaluated education as you advance toward your MSN degree.

 The online Nursing Leadership program includes 13 courses.
 It begins with seven core courses, followed by six nursing leadership courses.
 The program also includes a practicum that provides 720 hour experience in a real-world clinical setting.
 To review additional curriculum details, visit the courses page.

 Complete the online Nursing Leadership program to prepare for leadership roles that give you more responsibility and improve your salary potential.
 Career opportunities include these positions:

 - Clinical nurse manager, which had a median annual salary of $104,280 according to the Bureau of Labor Statistics.

 - Nursing manager, which has an average annual salary of $87,372 according to Payscale